-The Great DEI Retreat of 2024-2025: Every Major Corporate Rollback, Documented
+The Great DEI Retreat of 2024-2025: Every Major Rollback

 In June 2023, the Supreme Court ruled in Students for Fair Admissions v.
 Harvard that race-conscious admissions programs at Harvard and UNC violated the Equal Protection Clause of the Fourteenth Amendment.
 The ruling applied to college admissions, not corporate employment.
 But legal risk expanded significantly for corporate diversity programs that used race as a criterion in hiring, promotion, or vendor selection.
 What followed over the next 18 months was the largest simultaneous rollback of corporate DEI commitments since those programs were created.
 Some companies announced changes publicly.
 Most made cuts quietly, hoping the reduction in program scope would go unnoticed.